-This position is the Administrative Assistant to the Director and Office Manager.
+This position is the Administrative Assistant to the Director and serves as the GHSP Office Manager.
 Funding is 50 percent Federal and 50 percent State.

 Administrative Services Assistant III (Donnie Hale)

 This position is the Program Coordinator of the statewide Motorcycle Safety Awareness Program and ATV Safety Program.
 Funding is 100 percent State.